CloudLabsAI-Azure/hybridworkshop/steps/3_AzSHCIIntegration.md

 * **-ComputerName** - This is used when running the commands remotely against a cluster.
 Just make sure you're using a domain account that has admin privilege on the nodes and cluster
 * **-Credential** - This is also used for running the commands remotely against a cluster.

-**Register-AzureStackHCI** runs syncronously, with progress reporting, and typically takes 1-2 minutes.
+**Register-AzureStackHCI** runs synchronously, with progress reporting, and typically takes 1-2 minutes.
 The first time you run it, it may take slightly longer, because it needs to install some dependencies, including additional Azure PowerShell modules.

 4. Once dependencies have been installed, you'll receive a popup on **HybridHost001** to authenticate to Azure.
 Provide your **Azure credentials**.

     ![Login to Azure](/media/azure_login_reg.png "Login to Azure")

-5. Once successfully authenticated, the registration process will begin, and will take a few moments.
-Once complete, you should see a message indicating success, as per below:
+5. Once successfully authenticated, the registration process will begin and will take some time to finish.
+Once completed, you should see a message indicating success, as per below:

     ![Register Azure Stack HCI 20H2 with PowerShell](/media/registered.png "Register Azure Stack HCI 20H2 with PowerShell")